weavejester/cljfmt/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/weavejester/cljfmt/HEAD/install.sh)"
 ```

+You can also run this command to update cljfmt to the latest version.

 If you're using Windows, there's a [zipped up binary][] you can download and
 extract manually.